sriramab/gamamanual/Tutorials/LearnGAMLStepByStep/ManipulateBasicSpecies/RegularSpecies.md

 * **subspecies** (type: list of string) returns the list of species that inherit directly from this species (we will talk about the concept of [inheritance](Inheritance) later)
 * **parent** (type: species) returns its parent species if it belongs to the model, or `nil` otherwise (we will talk about the concept of [inheritance](Inheritance) later)

+[//]: # (keyword|concept_action)
 ## Built-in action

 Some actions are define by default for a minimal agent.
-We already saw quickly the action write, used to display a message in the console.
+We already saw quickly the action `write`, used to display a message in the console.
-Another very useful built-in action is the action die, used to destroy an agent.
+Another very useful built-in action is the action `die`, used to destroy an agent.

 ```
 species my_species{